 Grooms can take things one step further by visiting a licensed aesthetician.
 There are even specialized treatments that focus on concerns such as beard irritation and ingrown hairs.
 Pedro Boyer, an aesthetician at Brooklyn's Shen Beauty suggests getting a facial about a week before the wedding.
 “I would recommend a detoxifying facial massage, deep pore cleanse, and necessary extractions,” says Boyer.
 “I’d then follow with a customized mask and L.E.D. therapy to round out the perfect pre-wedding facial.”
-If there was ever a time to go all out on your skin, it would be before your vows.
+If there were ever a time to go all out on your skin, it would be before your vows.
 We’d all agree that makeup is best when applied to a fresh, healthy canvas.
-Think of how pleased your partner will be with your glowing skin.

 Photographs Last Forever